 Following its seven wins at the EAGL Championship, WVU qualified for its 34th regional championship appearance as the No. 5 seed in the Auburn regional.
 Entering regional competition, WVU ranked nationally on vault and floor and owned the league’s top rankings on each event.
 Additionally, the squad ranked No. 2 on bars and beam.

 Nationally ranked for all but four weeks, the Mountaineers opened the 2012 season at No. 21.
 The squad was ranked in the nation’s top 25 on vault and floor all season and spent the first three weeks of the year nationally ranked in the top 10 on floor.
 The Mountaineers ended the season ranked No. 20 on vault and No. 21 on floor.

-A two-time (2009-10) Southeast Regional Assistant Coach of the Year, Butts spent five seasons coaching the Mountaineers’ vault, floor and bars lineups under coach Linda Burdette-Good, who announced her retirement after 37 years of leading the Mountaineers.
+A two-time (2009-10) Southeast Region Assistant Coach of the Year, Butts spent five seasons coaching the Mountaineers’ vault, floor and bars lineups under coach Linda Burdette-Good, who announced her retirement after 37 years of leading the Mountaineers in 2011.
 He helped those three lineups become dominant in the EAGL, and eight Mountaineers earned 19 first team all-league honors in the three events under his tutelage.

 As the primary bars coach, Butts produced three EAGL individual bars champions, including 2011 outright winner Amy Bieski.
 He also guided Mehgan Morris to back-to-back wins in 2008 and 2009.
 Additionally, he helped mentor Janáe Cox (2007) and Morris (2009) to individual all-around NCAA Championships qualifications and coached Cox to 2007 first team All-America honors on floor.